 - Improve their technical writing and presentation skill, as well as to promote high‐quality submissions to the flagship journal of EMI, the Journal of Engineering Mechanics.

-- Be the lead author of an abstract submitted to the EMI conference by the designated conference deadline and register to EMI 2019.
+- Be the lead author of an abstract submitted to the EMI conference by the designated conference deadline and register for EMI 2020.

 - Be a full time student at the time of abstract submission and the main contributor to the research.